Dr. Robert Hawkins

 Dr. Hawkins has also served as a frequent guest conductor for the Boston Pops, the U.S. Navy Band and the U.C.L.A.
 Symphonic Band, among many other organizations.
 He also published three books of arrangements and transcriptions for marching band and orchestra.

-Dr. Hawkins conducted a series of orchestral recordings for Century Records Co., many of which consisted of his own transcriptions of orchestra literature, from Brahms and Rachmaninoff right up to Grofe and Rozsa.
+Dr. Hawkins conducted a series of orchestral recordings for Century Records Co., many of which consisted of his own transcriptions of orchestral literature, from Brahms and Rachmaninoff right up to Grofe and Rozsa.

 In 1967 Dr. Hawkins brought with him to Morehead State University the Kathy Schmidt Memorial Scholarship, honoring an outstanding music student from Western State College.
 This program recruited and made possible the studies of a number of talented music majors at Morehead.